drregg6/auth-project/README.md

-# Title
+# auth-project
-> A quick blurb of the purpose of this app.
-Who was it built by, who was it built for, why was it built, and what does it use?
+> A toy project created and designed to practice Authorization and Authentication using MongoDB, Redux, and React.

 ## Table of contents
 * [General info](#general-info)